Last updated: First published:

 Delaying Cross Document Transitions

-With cross-document transitions the browser has to guess what would be a good time to start the view transition.
-It has do be able to load at least the html with the elements that should participate in a view transition.
+With cross-document transitions the browser has to guess what would be a good time to start the animaitons of the view transition.
+It needs to load at least the HTML with the elements that should participate in a view transition.
 And it definitively needs to load the stylesheets that describe the view transition.
 But it would be a bad user experience if it would wait for a long page to load completely and await all scripts to run before the transition starts.

 Start of view transitions will always await the <head>